-To determine the best program for you, it is necessary to look at the program elements themselves, not the amount of “Visits” a provider is packaging the program in.
+To determine the best program for you, it is necessary to look at the program elements themselves, not the number of “Visits” a provider is packaging in the program.
 For instance, Company A may perform their first visit as strictly a fertilizer application in the late winter (which isn’t of much value to your lawn) and Company B may be applying crabgrass control to your lawn.
 Likewise, Company A may only spray broadleaf weed control in their early summer visit, and Company B may be applying insect control, broadleaf weed control, and nutsedge control.
 A “visit” isn’t always the same.
 Take the programs you are comparing and list out every application side by side in columns to compare them.

-What kind of materials are used?
 A “weed control” isn’t always the same.
 Likewise, “fertilizing” your lawn isn’t always the same.
 There are lots of cost and result variables when comparing lawn care materials.
 One company may include hard-to-control weeds in their program such as violets and oxalis, and another may not.
 Likewise, one company may include the usage of organic-based fertilizers for the better long-term health of your lawn, and another may only use synthetic-based materials to keep the cost of the lawn care program lower.

-Are the lawn care applications guaranteed?
-If your lawn was sprayed for weeds and a freak thunderstorm downpours on it minutes later, will your lawn care company re-treat your lawn for no additional charge?
+What happens if your lawn was sprayed for weeds and a freak thunderstorm downpours on it minutes later?
+Will your lawn care company re-treat your lawn for no additional charge?
 And how willing will they be to do so?
 Most providers will do so, but make sure you ask around to other people that have used their service.
-Some companies may even have technicians working in conditions that aren’t suitable and taking their chances at service calls, when others will be more cautious and not risk your dissatisfaction.
-Ask your prospective service providers what their weather policy is for their team members and talk to some of their customers if you can as well.
+Some companies may even have technicians working in conditions that aren’t suitable and taking their chances at service calls.
+Others will be more cautious and not risk your dissatisfaction.
+Ask your prospective service providers what their weather policy is for their team members.
+If possible, talk to some of their customers.
 It won’t take long after reading some online reviews to see if a company delivers on their guarantees and promises.